 No definition of brandishing was found in California law.
 However, other than in an act of self-defense, any person who draws or exhibits a firearm, whether loaded or unloaded, in a rude, angry, or threatening manner, or unlawfully uses a firearm in any fight or quarrel is punishable by law.

 Carry While Using Alcohol or Controlled substances?

-Does California have laws regarding carrying a firearm while using alcohol or controlled substances?
+Does California have laws regarding carrying a concealed firearm while using alcohol or controlled substances?